fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 9.1.0 =
-* [Added] Deletes unused terms in a handful of the custom taxonomies once a week using a wp-cron job
+* [Added] Deletes unused terms in a handful of the custom taxonomies once a week using a wp-cron job.
+Years of inventory churn created hundreds of empty terms before this feature.

 = 9.0.0 =
 * [Added] Add a setting to both the Grid and Vehicle Slider widgets to order vehicles with the newest ones first